 Copies of birth certificates

 The child’s new name will be shown in the bottom box of the birth certificate (space 17).
 The child’s name that they were originally given at the time of registration will always still appear in space 2.

-- when the information recorded is wrong – eg if there is a mistake in the spelling of a parent’s name
+You can apply to correct a birth registration when the information recorded is wrong.
+For example, if there is a mistake in the spelling of a parent’s name

-- to show new information if circumstances change after you’ve registered your child’s birth – eg if you’ve changed address
+You can’t apply for a correction to show new information if circumstances change after you’ve registered your child’s birth.
+For example, if you’ve changed address